 X

-4. The backdrops are so lovely! <3
+The resulting photos are lovely!

 x